Alphonse Persico: Prison

 On January 24, 2001, Persico finished his weapons sentence and was due for release from prison in Florida.
 However, that same day, Persico was transported back to New York, where prosecutors indicted him on loansharking charges.

 The government also suspected Persico in the Cutolo murder and was starting to build a case against him.
 Persico was held without bail.
 On December 20, 2001, Persico pleaded guilty to federal racketeering, loan-sharking and money-laundering charges from 1999 and 2001.
 As part of the plea, Persico was forced to publicly acknowledge his role as acting boss of the Colombo family.
 The judge sentenced Persico to 13 years in federal prison.

 On October 14, 2004, Persico was finally indicted in New York for the Cutolo murder.
 However, on November 3, 2006, the judge declared a mistrial due to allegations that Cutolo's wife Marguerite had lied under oath.
 In the second trial, on December 28, 2007, Persico and underling John "Jackie" DeRoss were convicted of murder in aid of racketeering and witness tampering.
 On February 27, 2009, Persico was sentenced to life in prison without parole for the Cutolo murder.

 Aftermath

-In February 2010, Colombo hitman Frank Sparaco reportedly told prosecutors that Persico had allegedly ordered the 1992 murder of Michael Devine, a Staten Island nightclub owner.
+In February 2010, Colombo hitman Frank Sparaco reportedly told prosecutors that Persico had ordered the 1992 murder of Michael Devine, a Staten Island nightclub owner.
 Devine, who was found shot to death in a car, had allegedly enraged Persico by dating Persico's wife Teresa during their separation.
 No charges have been filed.

 In September 2015, Persico was serving his life sentence at the United States Penitentiary, Coleman near Coleman, Florida, and in July 2017, he was transferred to the Federal Correctional Institution, McKean.